emileswarts/conways-game-of-life-clojure/README.md

 # Conways Game of Life Clojure

 I'm pretty new to Clojure and decided to try solve Conway's Game of Life in it.
-This was my first attempt without looking at any other implementations.
+This was my first attempt without looking at any other implementations!

+Please submit a PR if you can spot any improvements.

 ## Installation